 PRESS RELEASE – Kopeikin Gallery

 Born in Indianapolis, IN, but raised traveling the globe as the child of a military officer, Carla Harris’ social and artistic development was impacted tremendously by the geopolitical and natural environments she encountered.
+She fervently believes that space (physical and physiological) has a fundamental, lasting impact on personal identity.
+While the environment around us is constantly evolving, contemporary art has the power to capture humanity in a place, in a moment - transforming a flicker in time into a lasting, appreciable statement.
 Carla’s work has been exhibited nationally and internationally in New York, Los Angeles, Washington, DC, Granada and Quebec.
-She completed undergraduate coursework at the School of Visual Arts in New York, received her bachelor’s degree with distinction from the University of Virginia, and her MFA from UCLA in 2015.
+She completed undergraduate coursework at the School of Visual Arts in New York, received her Bachelor’s degree with distinction from the University of Virginia, and her MFA from UCLA in 2015.
 She currently lives/works in Glendale, CA.